xgschwi/CS3540_Yahtzee/README.md

 In HighScores.h and .cpp:

 The HighScore class was implemented to track the top scores in arrays with the names and scores, and store them in a leaderboard to be displayed after the conclusion of each game.

+****Building****
+With the "init" command, we create a bin command.
+The "all" command complies all the cpp files into the bin.
+The "run" commands runs the completed, compiled program.
+Running the "clean" command removes both the bin and the main.exe file.
+And the "do_all" command does all the work and also cleans up after itself.